 On March 6, 2025, the U.S. Department of Housing and Urban Development (HUD) issued a letter announcing that funding for the Emergency Housing Vouchers program (EVH) is expected to end by 2026.

-The World Bank reports that by 2050, nearly 7 out of 10 people in the world will live in cities, which will bring challenges to urban development and global demand for affordable housing.
+By 2050, the World Bank reports that nearly 7 of 10 people in the world will live in cities, which brings challenges to urban development as cities are tasked with efficiently using resources in accordance with the global demand for affordable housing.

 The United States of America is a federal republic located...